sourcegraph/handbook/content/people-ops/spending-company-money.md

 ### Full-time teammates

-We have an "all-in" total budget of $1500 for desk setup, which includes all the items in the "Desk items" section.
-If you expect to significantly exceed the listed amount on any purchase, please notify @sourcegraph/people-ops so we can decide if we need to update this guide.
+We expect new teammates to spend up to **$1,850** for desk setup, which includes all the items in the "Desk items" section.

+This is not a hard budget—rather, it is a guide based on what past teammates have spent.
+As a reminder, you don't need permission for every purchase, and we trust you to make decisions that are in the best interests of Sourcegraph.
+If you expect to significantly exceed the listed amount on any purchase, however, please notify @sourcegraph/people-ops so we can decide if we need to update this guide.

+#### Team-specific totals

+- We expect new [Design team](../product/design/index.md) members to spend **$2,650** to allow for purchasing higher-resolution monitors or other design equipment.

 ### Interns

-The budget for interns is $750 and includes only the electronic items in the "Desk set-up" section.
+The estimated spend for interns is **$925*** and includes only the electronic items in the "Desk set-up" section.

 ### Desk items